ethereum-magicians/integrity-ring/contributing.md

 ### Link Format

-Links and descriptions in the [Awesome List](https://github.com/sindresorhus/awesome) format:
+Links and descriptions are in the [Awesome List](https://github.com/sindresorhus/awesome) format:

 - [ Title ] ( https://link_of_site.com/thing_on_that_site ) - description of the thing you're sharing.